pangpang20/docs.getdbt.com/website/docs/docs/cloud/account-integrations.md

   #### From a Target URI

-  1. Locate your Azure OpenAI deployment URI - ref to Azure docs
+  1. Locate your Azure OpenAI deployment URI.
+Find this in Azure AI Foundry | Azure OpenAI Services -> Shared Resources -> Deployments.
   2. In the dbt Cloud **Azure OpenAI** section, select the tab **From Target URI**.
   3. Paste the URI into the **Target URI** field.
   4. Enter your Azure OpenAI API key.